-Type of Development this operating year HOPWA Funds Expended this operating year Non-HOPWA funds Expended (if applicable) Name of Facility write "Scattered Sites."
-Name of Facility: ☐ New construction ☐ Rehabilitation ☐ Acquisition (if applicable) \$ \$ \$ \$ Type of Facility [Check only one box.] □ Permanent housing □ Short-term Shelter or Transitional housing □ Supportive services only facility perating \$ \$ a.
-Purchase/lease of f property: Date (mm/dd/yy): b.
-Rehabilitation/Co onstruction Dates: Date started: Date Completed: c.
-Operation dates: Date residents began to occupy: ☐ Not yet occupied d.
-Date supportive s services began: Date started: ☐ Not yet providing services e.
-Number of units in the facility: HOPWA-funded units = Total Units = f.
-Is a waiting list maintained for the facility? , ☐ Yes ☐ No If yes, number of participants on the list at the end of operating year g.
-What is the addre ess of the facility (if differ ent from business address)? h.
-Is the address of the project site confidentia al? ☐ Yes, protect information; do not publish list ☐ No, can be made available to the public
+Type of Development this operating year HOPWA Funds Expended this operating year ( if applicable ) Non-HOPWA funds Expended (if applicable) Name of Facility: □ Ne w construction \$ \$ Type of Facility [Check only one box.] habilitation \$ \$ Permanent housing Short-term Shelter or Transitional housing quisition \$ \$ □ Supportive services only facility □ Op erating \$ \$ 1 a.
+Purchase/lease of property: Date (mm/dd/yy): b. b.
+Rehabilitation/Construction Dates: Date started: Date Completed: с. c.
+Operation dates: Date residents began to occupy: d.
+Date supportive services began: Date started: e.
+Number of units in in the facility: HOPWA-funded units = Total Units = f. f.
+Is a waiting list maintained for the facility: ? ☐ Yes ☐ No If yes, number of participants on the list at the end of operating year g.
+What is the address of the facility (if different from business add rent from business address)? h.
+Is the address of the project site confidenti al?
+Yes, protect information; do not publish list No, can be made available to the public